marcorinck/ngStart/README.md

 (this runs jslint and unit-tests after javascript files are changed)

+Create a deployable artifact:

+	grunt install

 Create a deployable artifact for your production webserver:

-	grunt install
+	grunt install:prod

 Release a new version of your project: